UND scientists pursue treatment for the lingering effects of Lyme disease

 The total direct medical costs of Lyme disease and PTLDS are estimated at over $700 million each year in the United States alone, thereby imposing a huge economic burden on healthcare.
 The mechanism behind PTLDS is unclear.
 Clinical trials suggest no long-lasting benefit of extended antibiotic treatment, and whether patients still harbor viable Borrelia burgdorferi (Bb) is unknown.

-However, biomedical scientists at the University of North Dakota School of Medicine and Health Sciences are taking an innovative approach through the discipline known as epigenetics that may explain how PTLDS occurs and may lead to new treatments.
+However, biomedical scientists at the University of North Dakota School of Medicine & Health Sciences are taking an innovative approach through the discipline known as epigenetics that may explain how PTLDS occurs and may lead to new treatments.

 Epigenetics, meaning above the gene, is the study of how certain molecules in the cell environment surrounding the DNA that composes genes affect how those genes are expressed when the cell’s machinery for reading DNA is either free to access the cell’s DNA or inhibited.
 This can alter the sequences of DNA that are read, resulting in different gene expressions even though the underlying DNA sequence is unchanged.